gpowen/gpowen.github.io/about.md

 permalink: /about/
 ---

-I am a first year Master's student studying Social Data Analytics and Research at the University of Texas at Dallas.
-I graduated cum laude from The University of Texas at Dallas in Spring 2019 with a BA in Sociology.
+I am a Master's student studying Social Data Analytics and Research at the University of Texas at Dallas.
+I graduated from The University of Texas at Dallas in Spring 2019 with a BA in Sociology.

 ### More Information